Being from one of the poorest and most violent neighborhoods in MN led me to develop a mentality that was as destructive as my environment.

 - The white savior complex is an expression of racism manifested through endeavors like missionary work, international litigious processes, and the nonprofit industry.
 It is based on the idea that Black people lack sufficient ability to solve their own problems and ameliorate their own circumstances so they need white people to do it for them.
 There's nothing wrong with trying to make a difference in the world.
 But using Black suffering to make yourself feel relevant and better about yourself is also racist.

 - We need to stop trying to use the dictionary definitions of racism to try and justify reverse racism.
-Dictionaries are written by universities which are part of the education system.
+Dictionaries are written by universities that are part of the education system.
 As previously elucidated, the education system is a white supremacist institution.
 Ergo, dictionary definitions are created by white people.
 Allowing white people to define racism is like allowing sex offenders to define rape.

 Further Educate Yourself